ledsigner/Random-Video-Player/README.md

 - Top: Exit fullscreen
 - Bottom: Toggle control bar visibility

 The control bar at the bottom of the main window has filters for orientation and max length.
+The filters will be applied automatically by going to the next video.

 Video info is cached in local app data after the initial scan of a folder for faster subsequent loading times.
 If a video is modified or a new file is added to a folder, the cache will be updated with the new info.

-## Getting Started
-The standalone executable can be found here: https://github.com/ledsigner/Random-Video-Player/tree/master/Random%20Video%20Player/dist

 ## Controls Layout:
 (Red is just for reference, not in the actual program)